University of Saskatchewan: Software Access

 From there you can copy or move the .sav files from your computer into your designated Cabinet folder.

-Then, they will be available for you to access them within the Virtual Lab.
+Then, they will be available for you to access them within the Remote Desktop.

 USask ICT Help